Play by Ear

 for Pleasure and Technique

 From the age of seven, I was a visual learner.
-Like many of my generation and before, as well as some students today, I learnt symbol before sound.
+Like many from my generation and earlier, and some students today, I learnt symbol before sound.

 Until well into my professional career (piano accompanist, teacher and occasional soloist), I felt stuck with the score.
-I used to dread birthdays as I couldn't reliably play Happy Birthday on cue by ear.
+I used to dread birthdays as I couldn't even play Happy Birthday reliably on cue, by ear.

 This course is for:

-- Adult players seeking to play by ear from scratch
+- Adults with some playing experience seeking to play by ear from scratch

-- Elementary to Intermediate adult players who feel stuck with the score
+- Elementary-Intermediate adult players who feel stuck with the score

 -